Not sure what to do in Cameron Highlands, Malaysia? Worry not, we were in your shoes once.

 The museum also contains pictures of Cameron Highlands back in the day, and it is astonishing to see the transformation that has happened.

-If you are a history-lover, you will find the Time Tunnel to be your favorite place to visit in Camron Highlands.
+If you are a history-lover, you will find the Time Tunnel to be your favorite place to visit.
 If you are not, it will still surely evoke a sense of nostalgia!

 12. Check Out The Local Produce At Pasar Pagi Kea Farm (Farmers’ Market)

 If you are planning to visit Cameron Highlands, a stroll down Pasar Pagi Kea Farm is a must.
-Featuring many local produce, souvenirs, street food, and other merchandise, this local market might seem like a tourist trap at first.
+Featuring lots of local produce, souvenirs, street food, and other merchandise, this local market might seem like a tourist trap at first.
 However, many locals in the area often shop in these local markets, thus offering glimpses into their daily lives.

 The most popular product in Cameron Highlands is its freshly grown strawberries.
-These sweet little red delicacies can be considered a luxurious item in Cameron Highlands, as the prices for them are unreasonably high.
+These sweet little red delicacies can be considered a luxury and the prices for them are unreasonably high.
 That doesn’t stop local or international tourists from trying this locally-grown fruit!

 13. Cool Down At The Lata Iskandar Waterfall

 Is the weather in Cameron Highlands too hot for you?
 Why not cool down in a swimmable waterfall?

 Located about an hour away Tanah Rata, Lata Iskandar waterfall is one of the best waterfalls in the Cameron Highlands area.
 Though there are some waterfalls in town such as Robinson Falls and Parit Fall, they are often quite dirty and filled with litter.
 It is worth spending the extra time venturing out of town.

 This small waterfall is the perfect place to relax, especially with family.
 Kids can enjoy the fresh cool water while parents sit in the adjacent restaurants with a drink in their hands.

 For travelers that are driving from Kuala Lumpur or Ipoh, chances are you will pass by Lata Iskandar waterfall.
 Stop by for a short break and enjoy this natural beauty!

 14. Take A Day Trip To Ipoh, A Quaint Little City